mickeyshaughnessy/spark-training/README.md

-# Spark Camp training materials.
+# Collaborative Filtering with Spark.

-This project holds the resources used for Spark Camp and other related training events.
+This fork holds the data used for a Spark example using collaborative filtering to rate movies.
 The contents are as follows:

  * website - the jekyll-based website material hosted for training events